narendraj9/livemacs/README.md

 To customize the keymap used while replaying text, set `livemacs-transient-map`.

-See `livemacs-next-position-eshell` for an example of how to use the library.
+See `livemacs-next-position-eshell` for an example of how to use the module.
 With `(setq livemacs-next-position livemacs-next-position-eshell)`, you can achieve the same functionality as [doitlive](https://doitlive.readthedocs.io/en/latest/) in `eshell`.